vegaprotocol/specs/specs/0019-margin-calculator.md

 ## Positive and Negative numbers

 Positive margin numbers represent a liability for a trader.
 Therefore, if comparing two margin numbers, the greatest liability (i.e. 'worst' margin number for the trader) is the most positive number.
+All margin levels returned are positive numbers.

 # Pseudo-code / Examples